Redelyx/SORT/README.md

 # SORT
-Some esercises from "Operating and Real-time systems" course.
+Some esercises from "Real-time Operating systems" course.